AnandPatil148/ChaPi/README.md

 This is a simple server-client based chat application writen in python.\
 Start Server.py and specify local IPv4 address.\
-Connect to it in client.py. \
+Connect to it using the provided client.py. \
 Have fun Chatting :)

 Requirments: \